Support for Research and Practice

 Conference & Exhibition Fund

-The Conference & Exhibition Fund is now accepting applications.
+The Conference & Exhibition Fund will begin accepting applications July 1, 2025.

-Established to support professional development, the Graduate Student Conference & Exhibition Fund assists graduate students who have been invited to present creative or scholarly work at an exhibition, conference, symposium, or other similar public event.
+Established to support professional development, the Graduate Student Conference & Exhibition Fund assists graduate students who have been invited to present creative or scholarly work at an exhibition, conference, symposium, or residency.
+The fund can be used to cover travel, accommodations, and meals.

 Questions?
 Contact Graduate Studies